\.

 chatter, chattered, chattering, chatters.verbs

-intransitive verb use.to talk rapidly, incessantly and on trivial subjects; jabber; to utter a rapid series of short, inarticulate, speechlike sounds (birds chattering in the trees); to click quickly and repeatedly (our teeth chattered from the cold); to vibrate or rattle while in operation (power drill will chatter if the bit is loose)
+intransitive verb use.to talk rapidly, incessantly and on trivial subjects; jabber; to utter a rapid series of short, inarticulate, speechlike sounds (birds chattering in the trees); to click quickly and repeatedly (our teeth chattered from the cold); to vibrate or rattle while in operation (a power drill will chatter if the bit is loose)

 transitive verb use.to utter in a rapid, usually thoughtless way (chattered a long reply)